gl-inet/docs3.x/docs/app/cloud.md

 On the left side -> Groups List -> Add group.

-Fellow the steps below to add a new group.
+Follow the steps below to add a new group.

 ![add group](https://static.gl-inet.com/goodcloud/docs/add-group.png)